 Definitions:

-Definitions:

 The “total number of children newly enrolled in title XIX in the second quarter of FFY 2020” is defined as those children either new to public coverage or new to title XIX, in the month before enrollment.
 Please define your state’s population of “newly enrolled” in the Instructions section.